nstockton/mapperproxy-mume/README.md

 ### Searching Commands

+* `farea [text]`  --  Search the map for rooms with areas matching text.
+Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
 * `fdoor [text]`  --  Search the map for rooms with doors matching text.
 Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
 * `fdynamic [text]`  --  Search the map for rooms with dynamic descriptions matching text.
 Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
 * `fsid [number]`  --  Search the map for rooms with server IDs matching number (0 for undefined IDs).
 Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")